-(e) CITY OF TYLER, TEXAS DISPUTE
+(E) CITY OF TYLER, TEXAS DISPUTE

 In July 2002, the City of Tyler, Texas, asserted that Southern Gas Operations had overcharged residential and small commercial customers in that city for gas costs under supply agreements in effect since 1992.
 That dispute was referred to the Railroad Commission by agreement of the parties for a determination of whether Southern Gas Operations has properly charged and collected for gas service to its residential and commercial customers in its Tyler distribution system in accordance with lawful filed tariffs during the period beginning November 1, 1992, and ending October 31, 2002.
-In December 2004, the Railroad Commission conducted a hearing on the matter.
 In May 2005, the Railroad Commission issued a final order finding that the Company had complied with its tariffs, acted prudently in entering into its gas supply contracts, and prudently managed those contracts.
-In August 2005, the City of Tyler appealed this order to the Travis County District Court.
-In April 2006, the Company and the City of Tyler reached a tentative agreement which anticipates the dismissal of the District Court appeal.
-Once the appeal is dismissed, the Railroad Commission's final order and its findings are not subject to further review or modification.
+The City of Tyler appealed this order to a Travis County District Court, but in April 2006, Southern Gas Operations and the City of Tyler reached a settlement regarding the rates in the City of Tyler and other aspects of the dispute between them.
+As contemplated by that settlement, the City of Tyler's appeal to the district court was dismissed on July 31, 2006, and the Railroad Commission's final order and findings are no longer subject to further review or modification.

-(5) DERIVATIVE INSTRUMENTS
+(6) DERIVATIVE INSTRUMENTS

 The Company is exposed to various market risks.
 These risks arise from transactions entered into in the normal course of business.
-The Company utilizes derivative financial instruments such as physical forward contracts, swaps and options (Energy Derivatives) to mitigate the impact of changes in its natural gas businesses on its operating results and cash flows.
+The Company utilizes derivative financial instruments such as physical forward contracts, swaps and options (energy derivatives) to mitigate the impact of changes in its natural gas businesses on its operating results and cash flows.